2023 Land Rover Defender 90 vs. Land Rover Defender 110

 Practical Luxury

-Land Rover is a brand that has been doing an expert job of blending utility and luxury for decades.
-The interior of the Defender reflects this in a way that only a company with a history like Land Rover’s could have built.
+The Defender does offroading better than any other luxury SUV, and it does luxury better than any other offroader.
 The seats are comfortable, with a 14-way heated and cooled option, but you also have the option to finish them in Resist, a material designed to be soft, but also easy to clean.
 Of course Windsor leather is available too, if you prefer.
 Things like dual-zone climate control, an 11.4-inch touchscreen Pivi Pro infotainment system with Apple CarPlay and Android Auto integration, navigation, and an onboard WiFi hotspot all come as standard.
 There is also a 10- or 14-speaker Meridian stereo system available.
-With so many configuration options, Land Rover is leaving it up to you how you want to use your Defender, and that includes offering both a 90 and 110 version.
+With so many configuration options, it is left up to you how you want to use your Defender, and that includes offering both a 90 and 110 version.
 A visit to Land Rover Easton and a chat with our friendly and knowledgeable team can help you determine which Defender is right for you.